 - This dish is served with plenty of white rice and French fries.

 This is the result of the fusion of Cantonese cuisine with Peruvian Creole cuisine.
-You can find it practically in any restaurant in Peru.
+Therefore, many Peruvian consider Lomo Saltado a Peru’s national dish Chinese.
+But, why?
+Because this dish achieved passed from an exclusive Cantonese cuisine to daily Peruvian cuisine.
+Nowadays, you can find it practically in any domestic kitchen and restaurant in Peru.

 This delicious recipe originates from the city of Huancayo.
-Papas a la Huancaína is another Peru national dish that you cannot stop trying.
+The Papas a la Huancaína is another Peruvian national dish that you cannot stop trying.
 This is a clear representation of one of the most basic and essential foods in the Peruvian diet.